hamishwillee/multidocsify_test/docs/README.md

 *Plan View* is used to define different types of *plans*:

 - ​[Missions](#mission-plan): Autonomous missions, including ground and building surveys.
-- ​[GeoFence](#h.1tb124ydh1ev): Virtual fences that define areas the areas the vehicle can safely move.
+- ​[GeoFence](#geofence): Virtual fences that define areas the areas the vehicle can safely move.
-- ​[Rally Points](#h.1ujb4zfqgbwr): Alternative safe destinations when in Return mode.
+- ​[Rally Points](#rally-points): Alternative safe destinations when in Return mode.

 Each type of plan is edited separately.
-The [Plan Type](#h.enj2s8mieyhv) selector specifies the current type, and hence both the tools and item editors that are displayed.
+The [Plan Type Selector](#plan-type-selector) specifies the current type, and hence both the tools and item editors that are displayed.

 There are individual topics with detailed instructions on each type of plan and survey.